 Step 2: Write your new vocab

-Type the term you want to add in the highlighted space that says “Written Form” (under “Vocab Entry”).
+Tap the “Add vocab” button or “Add” in the upper right-hand corner.
+Then type the term you want to add in the highlighted space that says “Written Form.”

 Step 3: Try it out

-Once you’ve entered the new vocabulary, tap the box below “Try It Out” and speak the new vocabulary in a sentence.
+Once you’ve entered the new vocabulary, tap the box below “Try It Out” and speak the new term in a sentence.

 If Conveyor got it right, you’re done!

-If the dictation still didn’t understand your vocab, try Step 4.
+If the software still doesn’t understand your dictation, try Step 4.

 Step 4 (optional): Add phonetics

-If you’re still having trouble, tap “Still having trouble?” and write the vocab in phonetic form.
+If you still have trouble, tap “Still having trouble?” and write the vocab in phonetic form.
 You don’t need to be a linguist to do this.
 Simply type the word as you would say it, with spaces between each syllable.

 How to delete or edit vocabulary

-To delete or edit created vocabulary, go to Settings –> Speech Tools –> Vocabulary and scroll down or search to find the entry.
+To delete or edit created vocabulary, go to Settings –> Speech Tools –> Custom Vocabulary and scroll down or search for the entry.

 An example of adding new medical vocabulary

-Say you often see patients with Parkinson’s disease and want to dictate the term “bradykinesia” to indicate extreme slowness of movements and reflexes.
-Sometimes Conveyor gets it right, but other times it doesn’t and you get something like “Braddy kinesia.”
+Imagine you often see patients with Parkinson’s disease and want to dictate the term “bradykinesia” to indicate extreme slowness of movements and reflexes.
+Sometimes Conveyor gets it right, but other times it doesn’t, and you get something like “Braddy kinesia.”

 Follow the steps above to add new vocab.
 Type “Bradykinesia” as the written form, then tap the box below “Try it out” and speak an example sentence.